 That intention still defines the site today.

-There are no displays, no elaborate decorations competing for attention.
-The architecture feels restrained, almost minimalist.
-Everything about the temple encourages the stillness of the mind.
+There are no displays or elaborate decorations competing for attention.
+The architecture feels restrained, almost minimalist, and everything about the temple encourages a profound stillness of the mind—an experience that aligns perfectly with our cultural discovery travel style.

 Chiang Dao Cave: The Mountain’s Interior